 Stream orders and ecosystem size

-We had predicted that the stream signature would be lower in small streams and large rivers relative to middle-order streams due to differences in ecosystem size and productivity gradients, respectively.
-The first of these predictions was borne out well by both the predator attraction and stable isotope data, as the 10% stream signatures in 1st–2nd order, headwater streams were 1–2 orders of magnitude lower than in larger stream sizes (Table 4).
+We predicted that the stream signature would be lower in small streams and large rivers relative to middle-order streams due to differences in ecosystem size and productivity gradients, respectively.
+The first of these predictions was borne out well by both the predator attraction and stable isotope data, as the 10% stream signatures in 1st–2nd order, headwater streams were 10-100 times lower than in larger stream sizes (Table 4).
 This is also consistent with meta-analysis results (Muehlbauer et al. 2014).
 Further, a majority of the smallest stream sites were precluded from stream signature analysis because they did not show a decay in predator abundance*biomass or in percent aquatic stable isotope proportions with distance from the stream (Table 1, Appendix B: Fig. B1).
-To some extent, a non-decaying effect in the stable isotope data for these small streams could be due to increased allochthonous resource use by the aquatic invertebrates in such streams, impeding the calculation of stream signatures based on a presumed difference between aquatic and terrestrial resources.
+To some extent, a non-decaying effect in the stable isotope data for these small streams could result from increased allochthonous resource use by the aquatic invertebrates in such streams, impeding the calculation of stream signatures based on a presumed difference between aquatic and terrestrial resources.
 However, this cannot explain the similar limited or non-response exhibited by the predator attraction abundance*biomass metric.
 In essence, these “non-decaying” sites showed either no support for the stream resource having any effect on terrestrial food webs, or else exerted such a strong influence that the effect of the aquatic signal did not decrease within the spatial extent of the lateral sampling transect.
 Based on the sharp drop of the predominant overall negative power function within the first few meters of the stream for those sites where such a curve could actually be fit, and the explicit effort made to sample at laterally-extensive distances throughout this study, the first case seems more likely, suggesting that 1st–2nd order, headwaters streams have a negligible effect on terrestrial predator food webs beyond a short distance from the stream.